Mike Rawson

-Michael Arthur Rawson (26 May 1934 – 26 October 2000) was a track and field athlete.
+Michael Arthur Rawson (26 May 1934 – 26 October 2000) was an English track and field athlete who competed at the 1956 Summer Olympics.

-Athletics career
+Biography

+Rwason became the British 880 yards champion after winning the British AAA Championships title at the 1956 AAA Championships.

-He represented Great Britain in the men's 800 metres at the 1956 Summer Olympics in Melbourne, Australia.
-He won the gold medal in that event, two years later at the 1958 European Championships in Stockholm, Sweden.
-He represented England and won a bronze medal in the 880 yards at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+Later that year he represented Great Britain at the 1956 Olympic Games in Melbourne, participating in the men's 800 metres competition.

+Two years later he won a gold medal at the 1958 European Championships in Stockholm, Sweden.
+He represented the England athletics team and won a bronze medal in the 880 yards at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

 He represented Birchfield Harriers and on his retirement from the sport spent many years coaching at Birchfield and working as an athletics reporter for the BBC and local newspapers.

 Rawson worked for the British Olympic Association at a number of Olympic Games.
 He died after a short illness on 26 October 2000 in Birmingham.